- COVIDCert NI – Privacy Information

 The CCS solution provides citizens with an easily accessible, streamlined process for obtaining a certificate.
 Additionally, this removes the requirement for GPs and healthcare organisations to manage requests for proof of Covid status, thereby freeing them to concentrate on direct patient care.

-The scope of the CCS covers both a digital and paper- based solution for people to obtain trusted, and internationally accepted COVID status certification for use in international travel settings and domestic use cases (where required).
+The scope of the CCS covers both a digital and paper- based solution for people to obtain trusted, and internationally accepted COVID status certification for use in international travel settings.

 As well as providing a mechanism to prove vaccination and testing status, the HSC COVID-19 website details how people can apply for a recovery certificate.
 The details can be found here.